 9:25 Extra!
 Extra!
 Latest provincial EDI results now available!

-Dr. Barry Forer, Research Methodologist and Statistician, HELP Dr. Magdalena Janus, Affiliate, HELP, Associate Professor, School of Population and Public Health, UBC, and Associate Professor, Department of Psychiatry and Behavioural Neurosciences and Offord Centre for Child Studies, McMaster University
+Dr. Barry Forer, Research Methodologist and Statistician, HELP Dr. Magdalena Janus, Affiliate, HELP, Associate Professor, School of Population and Public Health, UBC, and Professor, Department of Psychiatry and Behavioural Neurosciences and Offord Centre for Child Studies, McMaster University

 10:10 Generation Squeeze: Getting to the bottom of why EDI trends aren’t getting better, faster.

 Dr. Paul Kershaw, Associate Professor, UBC, and Founder and Lead Researcher of Generation Squeeze

 11:15 The Social and Emotional Competence and Well-being of children in the early years: What do we know and where do we go from here?

 Dr. Kimberly Schonert-Reichl, Applied Developmental Psychologist and a Professor in the Human Development, Learning, and Culture area in the Department of Educational and Counselling Psychology, and Special Education in the Faculty of Education, UBC, and Director, Human Early Learning Partnership.